A continuous space model of new economic geography with a quasi-linear log utility function: The model

 with an initial condition $\lambda(0, x)=\lambda_0(x)$.

-In the following, we investigate the properties of the model \eqref{1} in detail, assuming that the manifold is one-dimensional circumference with radius $1$ denoted by $S$.
+In the following, we investigate the properties of the model \eqref{1} in detail, on a one-dimensional circumference with radius $r>0$ denoted by $S$.
 In addition, the transportation cost function $T(x, y)$ is assumed to be

 where $|x-y|$ means the shorter distance between $x$ and $y$ on $S$.
-Moreover, the total population of the mobile workers is set to be $1$;
+Here, $|x-y|=|y-x|$ holds for any $x,y\in S$, so the function $T(x,y)$ is symmetric with respect to the variables on $S$; $T(x,y)=T(y,x)$.
+Moreover, the immobile population density is assumed to be homogeneous;